 Do not mind making backups for your apps and games as they can be easily downloaded once the process is done.

-2. Find a reliable software to root your HTC One
+2. Find reliable tools to root your HTC One

 Not all programs that can root this model of HTC are created equal.
 Therefore, you must choose the one that supports HTC One.

 Make sure that the majority of its reviews are positive.
-Luckily, we’ve done the research for you.
-To safely start the process, use the following software: HTC One Rooting Tool
+Luckily, the link above has done all the research for you.

 3. Download the program